Semi-Cosimplicial Hilbert Spaces with Isometric Coface Operators: Normal SCHs and tame representations of the infinite symmetric group

 \section{Normal SCHs and tame representations of the infinite symmetric group $\mathbb{S}_\infty$}

 Given a normal SCH we can consider its collection $\{L_{[n]}\}_{n \ge -1}$ of root spaces (of level $n$ and rank $n+1$).
-If for each $L_{[n]}$ we choose an ONB $\{e_{n,d}\}_{n \ge -1,d=1,\ldots,d(n)=dim L_{[n]}}$ then we obtain an ONB of $\CH_\infty$ by $\{\alpha_f e_{n,d}\}_{f,n,d}$, where $f$ runs through all morphisms of $\Lambda$ with source $[n]$.
+If for each $L_{[n]}$ we choose an ONB $\{e_{n,d}\}_{n \ge -1,d=1,\ldots,d(n)=dim L_{[n]}}$ then we obtain an ONB of $\CH_\infty$ by $\{\delta_f e_{n,d}\}_{f,n,d}$, where $f$ runs through all morphisms of $\Delta_S$ with domain $[n]$.
 We call this an adapted ONB for the normal SCH.
-The following assertions are an immediate consequence of the existence of adapted ONBs. \begin{prop} \begin{itemize} \item A normal SCH is an SCS. \item The sequence $(d_n = dim L_{[n]})_{n \ge -1}$ is a complete invariant for normal SCHs with respect to unitary equivalence.
-In other words, every sequence $(d_n)_{n \ge -1}$ of cardinal numbers yields a normal SCH by choosing $dim L_{[n]} = d_n$ for all $n$, and normal SCHs are unitarily equivalent if and only if these sequences are the same. \end{itemize} \end{prop}
+The following proposition is an immediate consequence of the existence of adapted ONBs. \begin{prop} Every normal SCH contains underlying SCSs given by adapted ONBs.
+The sequence $(d_n = dim L_{[n]})_{n \ge -1}$ is a complete invariant for normal SCHs with respect to unitary equivalence.
+In other words, every sequence $(d_n)_{n \ge -1}$ of cardinal numbers yields a normal SCH by choosing $dim L_{[n]} = d_n$ for all $n$, and normal SCHs are unitarily equivalent if and only if these sequences are the same. \end{prop}

 The theory of normal SCHs is closely related to the theory of tame representations of the infinite symmetric group $\mathbb{S}_\infty$.
-Recall that a unitary representation $\pi: \mathbb{S}_\infty \rightarrow \BH$ is called tame if one (and hence both) of the following equivalent conditions are satisfied: \begin{itemize} \item[(1)] $\pi: \mathbb{S}_\infty \rightarrow \BH$ is continuous, \\ where $\mathbb{S}_\infty$ is considered as a topological group with a neighborhood basis of the identity given by the subgroups $\langle \sigma_k, k \ge n \rangle$ for $n \in \Nset$ (which is the topology of pointwise convergence for the standard action on $\Nset$) and $\BH$ is equipped with the strong operator topology (or the weak operator topology which restricted to unitaries is the same). \item[(2)] The union of the increasing tower of fixed point spaces $\CH^{\pi(\sigma_k), k \ge n}$ over $n \in \Nset$ is dense in $\CH$. \end{itemize}
+Recall that a unitary representation $\pi: \mathbb{S}_\infty \rightarrow \BH$ is called tame if one (and hence both) of the following equivalent conditions are satisfied: \begin{itemize} \item[(1)] $\pi: \mathbb{S}_\infty \rightarrow \BH$ is continuous, \\ where $\mathbb{S}_\infty$ is considered as a topological group with a neighborhood basis of the identity given by the subgroups $\langle \sigma_k, k \ge n \rangle$ for $n \in \Nset$ (which is the topology of pointwise convergence for the standard action on $\Nset$) and $\BH$ is equipped with the strong operator topology sot (or the weak operator topology wot which restricted to unitaries is the same). \item[(2)] The union of the increasing tower of fixed point spaces $\CH^{\pi(\sigma_k), k \ge n}$ over $n \in \Nset$ is dense in $\CH$. \end{itemize}